ceshine/ceshine-hugo/content/post/20220314-van/index.md

 ## Introduction

 At the start of 2022, we have a new pure convolution architecture ([ConvNext](/post/convnext-notes/))[1] that challenges the transformer architectures as a generic vision backbone.
-The new Visual Attention Network (VAN)[2] is yet another pure and simplistic convolution architecture that its creators claims to has achieve SOTA results with fewer parameters.
+The new Visual Attention Network (VAN)[2] is yet another pure and simplistic convolution architecture that its creators claim to have achieved SOTA results with fewer parameters.

 <div style="max-width: 600px; margin-left: auto; margin-right: auto;">{{< figure src="fig-1.png" caption="Source: [2]" >}}</div>